-The complexity introduced through the many microservices was good at the start as it provided flexibility, but the need for consolidation for sustainability lead to reintegration of some services since their inception.
-The ERS itself uses containers and is therefore readily installed in various infrastructures.
+The complexity introduced through the many microservices was good at the start, as it provided flexibility, but the need for consolidation for sustainability has led to reintegration of some services since their inception.
+The ERS itself uses containers and is, therefore, readily installed in various infrastructures.
 Furthermore, the ERS as such is not limited to geospatial sciences at all, but the communication within the community and the testing and demonstrations with examples need to be tailored towards a specific audience to increase chances for adoption.
-This is partly an explanation for the numerous, seemingly redundant, tools presented in Section 2.
+This is partly an explanation for the numerous, seemingly redundant tools presented in Section 2.
 On the long-term maintainability of the project, the individual software components have a bus factor (Wikipedia contributors, 2021b) of 1, at most 2, which is of course bad.
-A mitigation that works at least until the ERS itself breaks, could be the integration of the ERS with repo2docker [cf. project jupyter binder 2018], so that an ERC saved to a repository can be loaded into Binder-Hub, where the erc.yml triggers the Binder to be opened with the ERS and o2r user interface.
+One mitigation that would work, at least until the ERS itself breaks, could be the integration of the ERS with repo2docker (cf. Project Jupyter et al., 2018), so that an ERC saved to a repository can be loaded into Binder-Hub, where the erc.yml triggers the Binder to be opened with the ERS and o2r user interface.
 Regarding security, containerisation offers good mechanisms for controlling unknown code with respect to used resources, and the container sandbox should be further hardened for productive systems, e.g., using AppArmor (Wikipedia contributors, 2021a).
-The ERS could also be extended to only exhttps://libraryofcongress.github.io/bagit-python/ amine ERCs created by itself through signing ERCs.
+The ERS could also be extended to only examine ERCs created by itself through signing ERCs.
 This gives the ERS control over the image build process, especially the base image and the allowed software repositories.
 The main security feature are the real user profiles through the user login based on ORCID.
 The ORCID project has measures to identify fake accounts, and users are given the rights to create ERCs manually by ERS administrators.